 - Facilitate the attainment of the objectives set out in the University’s Strategic Plan.

-UAS comprises University-wide functions, encompassing the key areas of academic administration, research services, finance, personnel, estates, IT services and external affairs as well as a number of other functions, whose collective headcount is c1,600.
+UAS comprises University-wide functions, encompassing the key areas of academic administration, research services, finance, personnel, estates, IT services and external affairs as well as a number of other functions.
 Further information about the work of each section, together with contact details and the profiles of the head of each section, can be found on the UAS sections page.
 The heads of UAS sections report directly to the Registrar, with the exception of the Director of Finance and teh Director of Public Affairs and Communications, who reports to the Vice-Chancellor, and the Chief Development Officer, the Director of Alumni Relations and the Director of International Strategy, who report to the Pro-Vice-Chancellor (Development and External Affairs).

 Role of the Registrar